talaatmadi1/the-fellowship-of-the-ring-319081/README.md

 ## CLUSTERING (USERS & SHOWS)

 Clustering is used to group users and shows into homogeneous segments based on observed behavior and rating characteristics.
-To avoid conflating different dimensions, clustering is performed separately on engagement-related features and rating-style features, each capturing a distinct aspect of interaction.
+To avoid conflating different dimensions, clustering is performed separately on engagement related features and rating style features, each capturing a distinct aspect of interaction.

 ### Behavioral Clustering – Movies